danielmichaels/danielms/content/retrospectives/2022/01/index.md

 **What have I done well?**

 - Integrated Stripe and deployed Mudmap's new version early in the month
-- Wrote several emails to customers, a blog post and newsletter announcing it.
+- Wrote several emails to customers, a blog post and newsletter announcing it

 ## Next month's goals